Grounded Text-to-Image Synthesis with Attention Refocusing: Method

 \subsubsection{Self-Attention Refocusing (SAR)}

-Similar to the observation in the cross-attention layers, as shown in \Fref{fig:motivation}b, the pixels of one region (e.g., ``car'') may attend \emph{outside} of the region with similar colors (e.g., ``chair'') in self-attention layers.
+Similar to the observation in the cross-attention layers, as shown in \Fref{fig:motivation}b, the pixels of one region (e.g., ``car'') may attend \emph{outside} of the region to similar regions (e.g., ``chair'') in self-attention layers.
+As a result, the attributes of the two regions get mixed in the generation.
 To this end, we develop a loss to help self-attention \emph{refocus} to the correct regions.
-We denote the set of coordinates that are not overlapped with any box that contains the coordinate $p$ as:

-We then propose to minimize the background loss for $B^p$ so that the pixels within each box attend less outside of the box:
+Recall that $S^t_{p}$ is the self-attention map of pixel $p$.
+For each pixel $p \in B_i $, we denote $S^{t,BG}_{p}$ as the background region of the self-attention map:

+We aim to ensure each pixel $p \in B_i$ attends less to the regions outside the boxes $B_i$.
+To achieve this, we define self-attention loss for each pixel $p$ as follows: